tnhu/kanji/README.md

 ```

 If event is not specify but only handler (i.e: data-act="login") then handler will be bound to 'click' event or 'touchend' event (on mobile devices). event can be any [DOM events that jQuery supports](http://api.jquery.com/category/events/).

+Sample of data-act declaration with multiple events and handlers.

 ``` html
 <div data-com="MyExampleComponent" data-act="mouseenter:preloadData">